Otokar Tulpar: Tulpar-S

 In the weapons-carrying, ATGM-armed RCT configuration, the Tulpar-S features a three-person crew (driver, commander, and gunner), with space for two dismounts.
 In its armoured-personnel-carrier version, the vehicle will also feature a three-person crew but with space for eight dismounts.

+Tulpar light tank

+The Tuplar light tank was first shown at Eurosatory 2018.
+It features a Cockerill 3105 turret mounted on the Tulpar chassis.